jpbarraca/revbox/README.md

 ```

 You will get a VM with tools and the `host` folder mapped into `/host`.
-This version will include GUI tools.
+This version will also include `docker.io`

 ## Usage with Docker